Conflict Check Resolution

 Billing Reconciliation

-AI-drafted billing entries with mandatory human-in-the-loop checkpoint, eval-disciplined for the surface where errors meet client trust.
+AI-drafted billing entries with a mandatory human-in-the-loop checkpoint, for the workflow where errors meet client trust.

 Ready to deploy conflict check?

-Start with the AI Readiness Audit — 2 weeks, $15K, founder-led.
-We will scope this surface (and any others) against your firm specifically.
+Start with the AI Readiness Audit.
+Two weeks, $15,000.
+We will scope this workflow (and any others) against your firm specifically.